 For the two years prior to his appointment at IHS, he was the president and CEO of the Indiana State Museum, Historic Sites and Foundation.
 John brought the blockbuster exhibit Lord of the Rings to the State Museum in 2005, drawing the largest attendance since the museum opened.
 Since coming to IHS in 2006, John has led the creation of the Indiana Experience, an award-winning new public dimension for the History Center building, and in raising more nearly $18 million for its support.
 In the last five years, John has put an emphasis on creating programs, services and cultural products to observe the Bicentennial of Statehood and on efforts to make IHS collections even more representative and to provide greater access and connections to Hoosier history.

 Active in many national professional associations, John has served as the treasurer of the American Association for State and Local History as well as on the Indiana State Tourism Council, Mid-Atlantic Museum Association, Pennsylvania Federation of Museums and Historical Societies, and the Board of State Advisers to the National Trust for Historic Preservation.
 He currently serves on the boards of directors of the Crown Hill Cemetery Foundation, the Rivers Institute at Hanover College, and the Association of Midwest Museums.
 In almost 40 years of public service, he created several hundred jobs and helped launch the careers of many museum professionals, providing wide-ranging opportunities and mentoring.

 John resides at Historic Twin Oaks, a stewardship property of IHS.
 His main avocation is gardening.
 As resident curator, he is renovating and maintaining the extensive gardens there.
 He was the winner of the 2006 Golden Trowel Award from Garden Design magazine.
 The garden at John's previous home was featured in several publications including Victorian Homes, Better Homes and Gardens: Garden Design and Outdoor Living, House Trends, The Indianapolis Star and the Indianapolis Business Journal.
-He has one son, John (IV), a college student.
+He has one son, John (IV).

 Read "A Life in Public History: A Conversation with John Herbst" from the June 2011 issue of the Indiana Magazine of History.